A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

-Finding an assignment of vertices to a graph copy while minimizing penalization is equivalent to finding a positive-price cycle or chain.
-Therefore, whether we take the primal or dual problem of our RMP, subproblems can take the form of \eqref{sprbm:cycles} and \eqref{sprbm:chains}.
-Notice that subproblems can be formulated differently (see, e.g., \cite{Anderson2015, Duncan2019}), or not being solved through MIP at all, provided that there is a faster algorithm.
-Solution methods to pricing problems in the literature for the cycle-only version include heuristics \citep{Abraham2007}, MIP \citep{Roth2007}, or a combination of exact and heuristic algorithms \citep{Klimentova2014, Lam2020}.
-Also, \cite{Glorie2014} and \cite{Plaut2016b} tackled this version by using a modified Bellman-Ford algorithm in a reduced graph, which applies for cycles but not for chains \citep{Plaut2016}.
-Pricing algorithms including long chains have been less studied.
-Next, we show how to solve the pricing problems by means of MDDs for the general version of the KEP.
+The pricing problem in this context corresponds to finding a feasible cycle or a feasible chain with positive reduced cost.
+If the reduced cost of a cycle or chain is positive (thus, a positive-price column), then such column should be added to the RMP.
+The reduced cost of a cycle and chain can be defined, for example, by the objective function of MIP formulations $\eqref{sprbm:cycles}$ and $\eqref{sprbm:chains}$, respectively, (see Online Appendix \ref{sec:Lagrange}).
+Solution methods to the pricing problem in the literature for the cycle-only version include heuristics \citep{Abraham2007}, MIP \citep{Roth2007}, or a combination of exact and heuristic algorithms \citep{Klimentova2014, Lam2020}.
+Also, \cite{Glorie2014} and \cite{Plaut2016} tackled this version by using a modified Bellman-Ford algorithm in a reduced graph, {\cdionne for the cycle-only version \citep{Plaut2016b}}.
+Pricing algorithms including long chains have been less studied. \cite{Dickerson2019} studied heuristics for generating positive-price short cycles and arbitrarily large chains when their expected utility is maximized.
+Our goal is to solve the pricing problems efficiently for both long cycles and long chains by means of MDDs.